Asta2740/aws-phase1-infrastructure/README.md

 ## Introduction

-Starting with no prior cloud experience, I embarked on this journey on March 3, 2025, to build a strong foundation in AWS infrastructure engineering.
-Phase 1 emphasizes hands-on experience with core AWS services—such as EC2, RDS, S3, Lambda, Step Functions, CloudWatch, and Network ACLs—while introducing automation, monitoring, and security concepts.
-Each project builds on the last, showcasing my growing skills and problem-solving abilities.
-This repository serves as both a personal record and a resource for others exploring AWS.
+I started my cloud journey on March 3, 2025, with no prior experience, determined to build a solid foundation in AWS infrastructure engineering.
+Phase 1 is all about hands-on learning with core AWS services like EC2, RDS, S3, Lambda, Step Functions, CloudWatch, and Network ACLs.
+Along the way, I’m diving into automation, monitoring, and security to develop a well-rounded skill set.
+Each project builds on the last, reflecting my progress and problem-solving approach.
+This repository is both a personal record of my journey and a resource for anyone else exploring AWS.

 ## Repository Structure